 Prosthetic joint infection, pathogen-specific therapy for gram-negative bacilli (off-label use): IV: 2 g every 8 to 12 hours; duration varies but is generally 4 to 6 weeks for patients who undergo resection arthroplasty (Berbari 2019; IDSA [Osmon 2013]).

-Sepsis and septic shock (broad-spectrum coverage, including P. aeruginosa) (off-label use): IV: 2 g every 8 hours (Alves 2014); use in combination with other appropriate agents.
+Sepsis and septic shock (broad-spectrum empiric coverage, including P. aeruginosa) (off-label use): IV: 2 g every 8 hours (Alves 2014); use in combination with other appropriate agents.
 Initiate therapy as soon as possible and preferably within 1 hour of recognition of sepsis or septic shock.
-Usual duration of treatment is dependent on underlying source, but is typically 7 to 10 days but may be longer or shorter depending on clinical response (SCCM [Rhodes 2017b]).
+Usual duration of treatment is dependent on underlying source, but is typically 7 to 10 days or longer, depending on clinical response (SCCM [Rhodes 2017b]).
 Consider discontinuation if a noninfectious etiology is identified (SCCM [Rhodes 2017b]; Schmidt 2020).
-Some experts prefer the extended-infusion method (Moehring 2019a; SCCM [Rhodes 2017]).
+Some experts prefer the extended-infusion method (Moehring 2019a; SCCM [Rhodes 2017b]).

 IV: 2 g every 8 to 12 hours.
 Usual duration is 10 to 14 days based on response to therapy (Hoepelman 1993; Kanj 2019c).

 Urinary tract infection, complicated (including pyelonephritis): IV: 1 to 2 g every 12 hours; some experts prefer 2 g every 8 hours if P. aeruginosa is suspected.
 Switch to an appropriate oral regimen once patient has improvement in symptoms, if culture and susceptibility results allow.
 Duration of therapy depends on the antimicrobial chosen to complete the regimen and ranges from 5 to 14 days (Hooton 2019; IDSA [Gupta 2011]).

 Refer to adult dosing.